pseyfert/SOAContainer/README.md

 using SOAPoint = typename SOAPoints::proxy;
 ```

-From that point on, you can more or less so what you're used to with your
+From that point on, you can more or less do what you're used to with your
 points, the SOA nature should largely be invisible.
 For example, the code

 ```cpp